 South Island weather: 13-19⁰C (55-66⁰F), 60-100mm of rainfall per month

 April is when we lose an hour of daylight as the clocks fall back on the first Sunday of the month.
-However, this is still one of the best months in the outdoors with the most reliable weather.
+However, this is still one of the best months in the outdoors with the most settled weather.
 Sure, the occasional front rumbles through, and the air is a bit cooler, but you may get a weeks worth of consistent perfect weather.
-The crisp mornings and bright blue days are a real treat especially in Central Otago and Hawkes Bay.
+The crisp mornings and bright blue days are a real treat, especially in Central Otago and Hawkes Bay.

 By May the first dustings of snow arrive and define the mountain tops.
 You will generally have the hiking trails to yourself by now, but if you show a little cunning and are flexible you will have a good time.
 Have some plans for bad weather too though!